mobxjs/mobx-state-tree/README.md

 })
 ```

-But since MST keeps immutable snapshots in the background, it is also possible to be notified when a new snapshot of the tree is available, similar to `.subscribe` on a redux store:
+But, because MST keeps immutable snapshots in the background, it is also possible to be notified when a new snapshot of the tree is available.
+This is similar to `.subscribe` on a redux store:

 ```javascript
 onSnapshot(storeInstance, newSnapshot => {